ewerybody/pacmel/README.md

-# pacmel
-Maya package creation utility
+# pacmel - a Maya package creation utility

 You give it:
 * a bunch of file paths